graphaware/neo4j-uuid/README.md

 com.graphaware.module.UUID.uuidGeneratorClass=com.graphaware.module.uuid.generator.JavaUtilUUIDGenerator
 ```

-The following example configures the UUID module to make use of the SequenceIdGenerator:
+The following example configures the UUID module to make use of the `SequenceIdGenerator`:

 ```
 com.graphaware.runtime.enabled=true